vmware-tanzu-labs/educates-training-platform/docs/project-details/project-overview.md

 The second incarnation, also created at Red Hat, resulted in a tool being developed called Homeroom.
 This used JupyterHub to manage on demand creation of workshop sessions in Kubernetes, with work being done through the web browser in a container running in the Kubernetes cluster.
 Homeroom originally targeted just OpenShift, although the final versions before the project was abandonded did provide some support for being deployed in other Kubernetes distributions.

-This third incarnation, developed at VMware, dispenses with JupyterHub and instead use a Kubernetes operator to manage creation of workshop environments and sessions, with a separate web based training portal being used to mediate access and manage sessions.
+This third incarnation, developed at VMware for internal use in web sites such as Tanzu Developer Center, dispensed with JupyterHub and instead used a Kubernetes operator to manage creation of workshop environments and sessions, with a separate web based training portal being used to mediate access and manage sessions.

-At the beginning of 2021 a copy/fork of Educates was made which was integrated into the Tanzu Application Platform (TAP) and called Learning Center.
-Work on Educates was suspended at that time, but to meet the needs of Tanzu Developer Center and KubeAcademy, development work on Educates was restarted at the beginning of 2022.
-The development of Educates and Learning Center now run independently.
+At the beginning of 2021 a fork of Educates was made which was integrated into the Tanzu Application Platform (TAP) and called Learning Center.
+In 2023 it was decided to open source the original Educates and TAP Learning Center was retired.

-If you are wanting to create workshops for your own internal use, with partners or customers, the official supported solution for that is Learning Center which is part of the TAP product, although be aware that new development work on Tanzu Learning Center has itself now been suspended.